 Ticked boxes under the SPF / DKIM column indicate sender accounts with valid SPF and DKIM signatures respectively.

 4. Click on the sender email address which you want to set up.

 5. Choose the Sender Policy Framework (SPF) tab.

 6. Copy & paste the necessary information where applicable, to verify your SPF records.

-7. Click on the Verify DNS records button to complete the verification as soon as you're done.
+7. Click on the Verify DNS records button to complete the verification.